ClicData vs. Tableau: Business Intelligence Tools Comparison

 But this is just a simple example.
 Each tier comes with conditions and options that you will need to review carefully.
 The complexity of Tableau’s pricing model is due to the interdependency between their different tools.

 At ClicData, we like to keep things simple and transparent, and that includes our price list.
 It is based on the volume of data you want to store, the connectors, and the level of services you need.

 Using the example used above, our sales team consists of 15 people.
-They would be perfectly capable of doing whatever they’re trying to achieve with the Premium plan—at $71 per month or $852 per year—for unlimited dashboards, 5GB of data storage, all web application connectors, and ten users, which can be Admins, Editors, or Viewers.
+They would be perfectly capable of doing whatever they’re trying to achieve with the Team plan—at $245 per month or $2,940 per year—for unlimited dashboards, 10GB of data storage, all web application connectors, and twenty users, which can be Admins, Editors, or Viewers.

-And, you don’t have to purchase extra licenses for the remaining five people since you can easily share dashboards to non-ClicData users via live links for free.
-The Premium plan even comes with one free hour-long onboarding session with one of our Professional Services experts to get started even faster.
+And, you don’t have to purchase extra licenses if you need additional viewers since you can easily share dashboards with non-ClicData users via live links for free.

 7. White Labeling